chariotai/chariot-node/README.md

   console.log('Stream ended');
 });

-// Triggered when there is an error while streaming conversation.on('error', (data: any) => {
+// Triggered when there is an error during the stream conversation.on('error', (data: any) => {
   console.log('Error:', data);
 });